-Saint Xavier University, a Catholic institution inspired by the heritage of the Sisters of Mercy, educates men and women to search for truth, to think critically, to communicate effectively and to serve wisely and compassionately in support of human dignity and the common good.
+Saint Xavier University, a Catholic institution inspired by the heritage of the Sisters of Mercy, educates persons to search for truth, to think critically, to communicate effectively and to serve wisely and compassionately in support of human dignity and the common good.

 Approved by the Saint Xavier University Board of Trustees, October 12, 2005, and by the Members of the Corporation, the Sisters of Mercy, on October 20, 2005.
 Reaffirmed by the Saint Xavier University Board of Trustees, September 11, 2017.
+Updated by the Saint Xavier University Board of Trustees, September 30, 2020.